natenka/pyneng-book-en/docs/source/book/20_jinja2/3a_syntax_variables.rst

       network: 10.0.1.0 0.0.0.255
       area: 0

-Note the use of *vlans* variable in template: since *vlans* variable is a list, you can specify which item from the list we need
+Note the use of *vlans* variable in template: since *vlans* variable is a list, you can specify which item from list we need

 If a dictionary is passed (as in case of  *ospf* variable), you can refer to dictionary objects inside template using one of the variants:  ``ospf.network or ospf['network']``